JeremiahKaren/35percent.github.io/_posts/2016-10-10-aylesbury-cpo-challenge-called-in.md

 ---
 The Aylesbury CPO decision has taken a further twist this week.
 Southwark Council's Overview and Scrutiny Committee has 'called-in' the decision for further examination, which it will [scrutinise on Monday evening](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=308&MId=5456&Ver=4).

 The Committee only has the power to refer the decision back to Cabinet or the full Council Assembly for reconsideration.
 Given the political majorities in these bodies, it is very unlikely that the decision to appeal will be reversed.
 However, the OSC action shows the levels of disquiet at Southwark's behaviour.
-Aylesbury leaseholders are due to give evidience to the Committee.
+The [Aylesbury Leaseholders Group](http://halag.wordpress.com) is also due to give evidience to the Committee.

 The Committee has been briefed on the decision to seek leave for the appeal by Southwark's __'Director of Law Democracy'__- Doreen Forrester-Brown and her [briefing report](http://moderngov.southwark.gov.uk/documents/s64406/Briefing%20Paper%20OSC%20101016%202.pdf) has several interesting points.

 First, just when you thought that there couldn't be any more blunders by Southwark, it seems that the [report](http://moderngov.southwark.gov.uk/documents/s64034/Report%20Aylesbury%20Delivery%20supplemental%20report.pdf) to the Cabinet meeting that took the decision to appeal was wrong in one important respect; 'Recommendation 2(d)' of the [report](http://moderngov.southwark.gov.uk/documents/s64034/Report%20Aylesbury%20Delivery%20supplemental%20report.pdf) misled the Cabinet committee to think that deciding to appeal was a matter for the Council; in fact the Cabinet was misinformed and instead it is a decision for someone called the 'Monitoring Officer' (see para 11 of the [Doreen Forrester-Brown's briefing](http://moderngov.southwark.gov.uk/documents/s64406/Briefing%20Paper%20OSC%20101016%202.pdf)).